 The activation of the fc units after the softmax function can thus be interpreted as the probabilities for each of the six labels.
-It is difficult to visualize the activation patterns in response to each of the $\sim$ 8,000 images in this 6-dimensional space.
-To represent the 8,000 x 6 matrix of activations, there are many dimensionality reduction techniques, including principal component analysis, independent component analysis, multi-dimensional scaling, and others.
+It is difficult to visualize the activation patterns in response to each of the ~8,000 images in this six-dimensional space.
+To represent the $8,000 \times 6$ matrix of activations, there are many dimensionality reduction techniques - including principal component analysis, independent component analysis, multidimensional scaling, and others.
+In Figure 8.6A, we used a dimensionality reduction technique

-In Figure VIII-6A, we used a dimensionality reduction technique with the fancy name of t-distributed stochastic network embedding, or tSNE for short.
+Figure 8.6 Examining the activity of the output layer in a deep convolutional neural network.
+(A) Rendering of the activity of the six fc units from the model shown in Figure 8.5 in response to every image, after reducing the dimensionality to two axes using a technique called tSNE (see text).
+Each color connotes a different object category.
+B. Activation of each of the six fully connected (fc) units in response to every image.
+Vertical dashed lines separate object categories; the color accentuates the images from the category that the fc unit is meant to classify.
+(C) Confusion matrix showing the proportion of images whose actual category label is the one shown in each column and where the model predicted the category shown in each row.
+(D)-(E) Even though this network was never trained to recognize human faces or houses, we can still find units that respond differentially to faces versus houses, and we can still use the same network to detect faces or houses.
+Modified from Kreiman 2018 with the fancy name of t-distributed stochastic network embedding, or tSNE for short.
 It is beyond the scope of this chapter to describe the mathematics of this technique (see the work of van der Maaten and Hinton, and, of course, there is also a Wikipedia page for it).
-With tSNE, like other dimensionality reduction techniques, similar images (in the sense of their distance in the 6-dimensional fc space) are represented by nearby points, and different images are represented by points that are farther away.
+With tSNE, like other dimensionality reduction techniques, similar images (in the sense of their distance in the six-dimensional fc space) are represented by nearby points, and different images are represented by points that are farther away.
 Each point represents one image, and the points are colored according to the actual labels (the coloring is not part of tSNE, which is an entirely unsupervised procedure and does not use any labels).
 Images with the same label (same color) tend to cluster together.
-Ultimately, classification accuracy depends on the comparison between the output layer (Figure VIII-5) and the ground truth labels, but the separation in this two-dimensional tSNE space provides an intuitive hint that it is possible to adequately separate images with different labels.
+Ultimately, classification accuracy depends on the comparison between the output layer (Figure 8.5) and the ground truth labels, but the separation in this two-dimensional tSNE space provides an intuitive hint that it is possible to adequately separate images with different labels.